Alph4class/configs/README.md

-# configs
+# Configuration Scripts
-configuration files for different applications on linux
+This repo contains configuration scripts for a number of different linux applications